Koy Hermitage

 Can I eat at the bar at Koy Hermitage?

-Yes, and it's arguably the best seat in the room.
+Yes, it's arguably the best seat in the room.
 The kitchen runs through the centre of a U-shaped counter, meaning bar diners watch the full preparation process from start to finish.
 For solo diners or pairs who want to engage with the food rather than just receive it, the counter is the right call.

 What should a first-timer know about Koy Hermitage?

-This is a Michelin Plate-recognised Japanese restaurant operating on a Japanese-Mediterranean philosophy: Japanese technique applied to Mediterranean, Galician, and Huelva ingredients rather than a straightforward fusion approach.
+This is a Michelin Plate-recognised Japanese restaurant operating on a Japanese-Mediterranean philosophy: Japanese technique applied to Mediterranean, Galician, Huelva ingredients rather than a straightforward fusion approach.
 It sits inside Sport Hotel Hermitage & Spa in Soldeu, Andorra, which means it's easiest to access if you're staying in the hotel.
 First-timers should decide upfront between the à la carte and the two tasting menus, Koy and Hermitage, as the format shapes the whole evening.

 What are alternatives to Koy Hermitage in Soldeu?